jvitoralb/quality-assurance-app/backend/README.md

 - The project name is unique.

 ###### Read
-**To retrieve all projects**, you just need to send a GET request to `/issue-tracker/api/v1/projects`.
+**To retrieve all projects**, you must send a GET request to `/issue-tracker/api/v1/projects`.
-The answer will be an Array with all projects and each project will have 3 key-value pairs:
+The answer will be an Array with all projects, and each project will have 3 key-value pairs:
 ```
 [
     {